MicroFocus/alm-octane-js-rest-sdk/README.md

     *Methods which can be chained*
      - `execute()` - Will fire the request to create the attachment defined by attachmentData and it will be under the entity provided by ownerName and ownerReference.

+- ```executeCustomRequest (customUrl, operation, body, headers)``` <a name="executeCustomRequest"></a>

+  *Parameters*
+    - **customUrl** - The url to which the request will be sent to.
+    - **operation** - The type of operation that will be executed by the requester.
+The recommended way to use the entity names is to use the [Octane.operationTypes](#octane-operation-types) entries.
+    - **body** - The body of the custom request.
+This is an optional parameter and it will default to undefined.
+    - **headers** - Custom headers object.
+This must be a JSON where the key: value pairs represent the headers.
+This is an optional parameter and it will default to undefined.

+  *Behaviour*
+  This method fires the request and **does not** need any additional call to `execute()`.
+  If the request executes successfully it returns the body of the response.

+- ```authenticate()``` <a name="authenticate"></a>

+  *Behavior*

+  Fires an authenticate request to Octane.
+After this request is fulfilled any further operation wll not require to reauthenticate.

 - ```signOut()``` <a name="signOut"></a>

      *Behavior*